mekanism/Mekanism/src/datagen/generated/mekanism/data/mekanism/computer_help/jekyll.md

     description: A stack of Item(s)
     fields:
       components:
-        description: Any NBT of the item, in Command JSON format
+        description: Any non default components of the item, in Command JSON format
         javaType: java.lang.String
         type: String
       count: